tendermint/tendermint/docs/architecture/adr-74-timeout-params.md

 * `SkipTimeoutCommit`
 	* Make progress as soon as the node has 100% of the precommits.

-Many running chains do not change these parameters from their default values.
-For example, initializing a node on Osmosis, Terra, and the Cosmos Hub using the their `init` command produces a `config.toml` with Tendermint's default values for these parameters.

 ### Overview of Proposed Change